 There has been a lot of negative feedback from fans surrounding this crowdfunding campaign, with some people saying that they “don’t want to pay for your sauna” and things like this.
 I personally think that’s a foolish way to look at is, as no matter what, crowdfunding is first and foremost optional, and secondly, you still get a product if you pay for it (in this case, an album).
 Do you have any thoughts on this controversy?

 This is something that is very unfortunate that some people just are negative without thinking about the simple fact that Wintersun is selling the album totally normally.
-Actually even more, since we are transparently telling everyone where the money will go and how.
+Actually even more, since we are transparently telling everyone where the money will go.
 Isn’t this the fairest way possible to work together and directly with the fans?
 I think it is.
 It’s interesting that everyone needs to know all of a sudden where the money is going to go.
-Nobody cares where the your smartphone company’s money is going or other things you buy in your daily life, right?
+Nobody cares where your smartphone company’s money is going or other things you buy in your daily life, right?
 So it’s kind of weird how some people react in our case.
 Of course we want to be transparent with everyone and to show that we are now seriously working our way up at last to release Wintersun albums faster, with our true vision, and with the best production in the future.
 And we are really reaching that since our crowdfunding campaign is going great!
 Thank you all who are participating in it, we know we can make this happen together!

 Many people out there don’t know how recording studios actually work.
 We’ve heard that Time II is awaiting the proper tender loving care provided by your own studio, but is there any reason you guys couldn’t have recorded at, for example, Sonic Pump Studios? (as I know Teemu works there) – what prevented you guys from using an existing studio?